About Me and Thrift Shopping

 By senior year in high school, I would sneak off to Altoona—the “city” about an hour west of my college town and home to both a Goodwill and Salvation Army.
-I have lived and shopped in some of the world’s most glamorous cities—New York, Miami, Los Angeles, Las Vegas, Rome.
+I have lived and shopped in some of the world’s most glamorous cities—New York, Miami, San Francisco, Las Vegas, Rome.
 I’ve never had more fun or finds than I have had in Altoona.

 And almost everyone who I love has gone there with me.
 My best friend of 20 years.
 My thrift-shopping sister Aidan.
 My brother and I still marvel at the day we found five pairs of Versace slacks in his size.
 He wore them forever.
 In the summer of 2015, my teenage niece and I went crazy on the $5 bag day.
 A sweatshirt from Confluence, PA’s Pumpkin Fest 2006.
 A black leather miniskirt.
 A lettermen’s sweater that wasn’t vintage but good enough to fool you for a bit.

 I’ve thrift shopped more alone than with a companion.
 The thrift store is where I think and wonder and wander.